 Because of this, you want your website to contain as many location signals as possible.
-These signals should also be contained in law firm directories and your Google My Business (GMB) profile.
+These signals should also be contained in law firm directories and your law firm Google My Business (GMB) profile.
 Location signals let Google know where you do business and will cause the search engine to prioritize your law firm when people in your area search for family law lawyers.

 Here are a few proven tactics for boosting your local SEO:

 - Write out detailed service descriptions for your Google My Business profile

 - Maintain an updated website URL and hours of operation

 - Regularly add new images and content to your GMB profile

 - Provide a full list of your areas of expertise on directories and GMB